AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-15.md

 ## The Cloud is Not Just a Hosting Model

-Adopting cloud data platforms is not just about moving infrastructure off-premise—it’s about rethinking how teams operate.
+Adopting cloud data platforms is not just about moving infrastructure off-premise - it’s about rethinking how teams operate.
 Cloud-native architectures prioritize scalability, flexibility, and automation.

 They allow you to treat data as a product, with well-defined interfaces, quality guarantees, and ownership.
-They enable collaboration across roles—engineers, analysts, and scientists—by providing shared platforms and standardized workflows.
+They enable collaboration across roles: engineers, analysts, and scientists, by providing shared platforms and standardized workflows.

 Ultimately, the modern data stack is not a fixed set of tools, but a mindset.
 It's about building systems that are composable, observable, and adaptable.
 It’s about enabling fast iteration without sacrificing reliability.

-In the next post, we’ll shift into the final phase of this series and explore the evolution toward data lakehouse architectures—what they are, why they matter, and how they unify the best of both lakes and warehouses.
+In the next post, we’ll shift into the final phase of this series and explore the evolution toward data lakehouse architectures - what they are, why they matter, and how they unify the best of both lakes and warehouses.